 Analyzing your business’s performance is one of the best ways to determine what growth opportunities exist within your business.
 To make sure you know what’s working and what’s not — and get you thinking about what might — here are eight numbers to keep a hawk’s eye on.

-With Square Analytics, you can generate sales reports by day, week, month, and year.
+With Square Analytics, you can pull sales data by creating POS reports by day, week, month, and year.
 Your month-over-month reports give you a solid indication as to how business is trending.
 And aside from seasonal dips, you obviously want to see that number ticking up.